Ethics & Diversity

 Waste reduction and disposal

-We will reduce the amount of waste we produce, and reuse and recycle.
-We will minimise the waste we send to landfill.
+We will continue to reduce the amount of waste we produce, and reuse and recycle where possible.

 Supplier and contractor relationships